 Allenís tardiness and Will Pooleís injury setback, the lack of quality depth is

 troubling.
 I get the feeling that Saban and Dom Capers will be using plenty of

 smoke and mirrors this year to cover the flaws.
-For Jacksonville, expect the Dolphins to keep it
+For

 By simple I mean that the looks they will show will be pretty generic.
 Overall, donít expect a game plan for this first contest.
 The idea is to execute basics as a team against an opponent.

-After two weeks of facing their own, getting after another colored jersey is a welcomed event for the players, coaches, and fans
+After two weeks of facing their own, getting after another colored jersey is a welcomed event for the players, coaches, and fans alike.